 CANTON It turned out to be someones misplaced lunch.

-But police and St. Lawrence County officials werent taking any chances Wednesday morning when Department of Motor Vehicles staff spotted a black satchel containing a tinfoil-covered bottle sitting unattended on a DMV office counter at the St. Lawrence County Human Services Center on Route 310.
+But police and St. Lawrence County officials werent taking any chances Wednesday morning when Department of Motor Vehicles staff spotted a black satchel containing a foil-covered bottle sitting unattended on a DMV office counter at the St. Lawrence County Human Services Building on Route 310.

-Nearly 200 people were in the building at the time, she said, including about 150 employees and about 50 visitors.
+Nearly 200 people, about 150 employees and 50 visitors, were in the building at the time, she said.
 The facility houses the DMV, One-Stop Career Center, Community Services and several other departments.

 The building was evacuated within five minutes, Ms. St. Hilaire said, and remained closed for the day.
 It is to reopen this morning.